slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 Influence their memories and you can influence their decisions.'*

 <!--
-All models are wrong, some are useful. -- George Box Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful.
+Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful.

 A model is a simplification which fosters understanding. the wrong way to understand models: Too literally

-“Scientists generally agree that no theory is 100 percent correct.
+> *'Scientists generally agree that no theory is 100 percent correct.
 Thus, the real test of knowledge is not truth, but utility.
 Science gives us power.
-The more useful that power, the better the science.” -- Yuval Noah Harari
+The more useful that power, the better the science.' -- Yuval Noah Harari*

 “The basic trouble, you see, is that people think that “right” and “wrong” are absolute; that everything that isn't perfectly and completely right is totally and equally wrong.” -- Isaac Asimov